 The Reflection Stage

-At the core, effective communication is all about taking the time to understand the conversation.
-What is the true value of communicating with this person or group?
-Did any underlying issues or concerns come up in the conversation?
-Were complications resolved and how do you plan on following-up on the conversation?
+At the core, effective communication is about taking the time to understand the conversation.
+What is the actual value of communicating with this person or stakeholder group?
+Did any underlying issues or concerns come up in the discussion?
+Were complications resolved, and how would you like to follow up on the conversation?

-Whether it’s two-minutes or ten, taking the time to reflect and report on the communication can identify any holes or ideas which need further clarification.
+Whether it’s two minutes or ten, taking the time to reflect and report on the communication can identify any holes or ideas that need further clarification.
 Documenting your reflections in a safe place – like a data management system, also helps you keep all your information safe and secure.
 This way, if you need to clarify a past conversation, you can go back to the meeting notes.
 Reflection is a key to building positive relationships.

 Set Real Expectations